Surfix/snow-pc/README.md

 ### Generating Uncorrected and Corrected DTM and DSM
 snow_pc.py module features the pc2uncorrectedDEM function which takes a user directory contain point cloud files, performs the necessary preparation (remove white space, covers las to laz and mosaic) and generate DTM and DSM files (laz and tif).
-DEM is required to perform dem_filtering so pc2uncorrectedDEM takes the path to a dem as an optional arguement.
-If this arguement is not defined, the dem DEM within the bounds of the point cloud file will be automatically download from Py3DEP.
+DEM is required to perform dem_filtering so pc2uncorrectedDEM takes the path to a dem as an optional argument.
+If this argument is not defined, the dem DEM within the bounds of the point cloud file will be automatically download from Py3DEP.

 ```bash
 from snow_pc import pc2uncorrectedDEM